peter88213/yw-table/docs/usage.md

 The included installation script prompts you to create a shortcut on the desktop.

-- If you double-click on the shortcut, the program starts with no project loaded.
+- If you double-click on the shortcut, the program starts with the last opened yWriter project, if any.
+Otherwise, a "file open" dialog is displayed.
+Optionally, you can drag your yWriter project and drop it on the shortcut icon.

-- If you drag a yWriter project and drop it on the icon, the program starts and displays the table.
+- If the loaded file is not the project you want to view/edit, open another project via the **File > Open** command (or *Ctrl-O* shortcut).

 ### Command line usage